Completing an assistive technology (AT) assessment

 Where possible, providers should use the code in the participant’s NDIS plan to claim payment for AT supports.

-If a participant’s NDIS plan does not include a specific code, you should refer to the new guide for the code that best fits the provided supports.
+If a participant’s NDIS plan does not include a specific code, you should refer to the guide for the code that best fits the provided supports.

 Contact your local NDIS office